 SEC.
 610.208.
-APPLICATION-- CHANGE OF NATURE OR SCOPE OF OPERATIONS.
+APPLICATION -- CHANGE OF NATURE OR SCOPE OF OPERATIONS.

-Each applicant and Permit Owner shall report to the Permit Officer any change in the nature or scope of operations, including, but not limited to, changes in ownership, address, contact information, vehicle maintenance program, and any significant training and orientation programs within ten days of the effective date of the change.
+Each applicant and Permit Owner shall report to the Permit Officer any change in the nature or scope of operations, including, but not limited to, changes in ownership, vehicle maintenance program, and training and orientation programs within ten days of the effective date of the change.